IAAA-Lab/Metadata-Monitoring/README.md

 Finally, it must be noted that we can login as 'admin' users on the main page to schedule monitoring tasks that are repeated regularly.
 We can specify the frequency in terms of a number of days.

+At this link you can find a [video demonstrating the operation](./images/demo.mkv) of this software.

 ## References

 - J. Nogueras-Iso, J. Lacasta, M.A.
 Ureña-Cámara, F.J.
 Ariza-López, 2021.
 [Quality of Metadata in Open Data Portals](https://doi.org/10.1109/ACCESS.2021.3073455).
 IEEE Access, vol. 9 p.
 60364-60382.